Being Your Best Self: Authenticity, Morality, and Gender Norms (Forthcoming in Hypatia)

-Some people report that certain gender norms are authentic for them.
-For example, a trans man might say that norms of masculinity feel like his own or that abiding by them tracks who he really is.
-Authenticity is sometimes taken to appeal to an essential, pre-social “inner self”.
+Trans and gender-nonconforming people sometimes say that certain gender norms are authentic for them.
+For example, a trans man might say that abiding by norms of masculinity tracks who he really is.
+Authenticity is sometimes taken to appeal to an essential, pre-social “inner self.”
 It is also sometimes understood as a moral notion.
-Authenticity claims about gender norms therefore appear inimical to two key feminist commitments: that gender norms are socially constructed and that they are morally bad.
-I argue that that this apparent tension is spurious.
-I show that authenticity and morality can come apart; what is authentic for someone is not always, on the whole, morally good.
-I give an account of authenticity as a socially embedded constructive project, rather than a reflective connection with a stable, essential inner self.
-This project is undertaken in a non-ideal world and must therefore make use of available non-ideal materials.
-I conclude that gender norms can be authentic for someone, while at the same time being socially constructed and morally bad.
-This conclusion can help to enable a theoretical space that is both respectful of trans experience and critical of dominant gender norms, an important liberatory goal.
+Authenticity claims about gender norms therefore appear inimical to two key commitments in feminist philosophy: that all gender norms are socially constructed, and that many domains of gender norms are both morally and prudentially bad.
+I argue that that this apparent tension is illusory.
+Concordant with existing trans narratives of authenticity, I articulate an existentialist view that understands authenticity as a socially embedded, constructive project undertaken in a non-ideal social world, rather than a reflective uncovering of a pre-given, essential self.
+I then show that authenticity and morality can come apart; what is authentic for someone need not be either morally good or good for them.
+I conclude that the authenticity of gender norms does not cut against the feminist commitments that I identify.
+This conclusion enables a theoretical space that is both respectful of trans experience and critical of dominant gender norms, an important liberatory goal.

 Distorted Identities: Hermeneutical Injustice and Normative Social Roles (Draft)